 <?xml version="1.0" encoding="utf-8"?> <RelativityClient> <Server> <Name>ALEXWIN8VM</Name> <ServerUri>http://alexwin8vm:7099/bin</ServerUri> </Server> <Domain>Finance</Domain> <Schema>Finance</Schema> <AdminLogin /> <DataLogin /> </RelativityClient>

-Note that the Server tag in the relativityClient file can hold a Name tag, which contains Bonjour (ZeroConf) name of the Relativity server, or the exact ServerUri.
+The Server can hold a Name tag, which contains Bonjour (ZeroConf) name of the Relativity server instance, or the exact ServerUri.
 If the .relativityClient file contains a ServerUri, then its Bonjour name will be ignored.

-The AdminLogin & DataLogin tags can store the admin user name and data user name accordingly.
-Any passwords (including AES passwords) will, for security reasons, be encrypted and stored in a separate *.user file.
-If you are using a version control system you can easily avoid tracking the files that contain passwords.
+The AdminLogin and DataLogin tags can store the admin user name and data user names accordingly.
+Any passwords (including AES passwords) will for security reasons, be encrypted and stored in a separate *.user file.
+The encryption method applied to these files ties them to the current host and logged in user, so the passwords stored there cannot be decrypted anywhere else.
+Still it is a good idea to avoid tracking these files in a version control system. contain passwords.

 Getting a .relativityClient file

-A .relativityClient file is generated for you by Visual Studio or Delphi during the creation of a project using the New Project Templates.
+A .relativityClient files are generated by Visual Studio, Fire or Water during the creation of a project using the New Project Wizard or when the

-.relativityClient file for a domain in an instance of Relativity Server using the Server Explorer for Mac application.
-Open Server Explorer, drill down the Server tree till you get to the Setup node of the domain you are interested in and then click on the
+.relativityClient file can be created using the Server Explorer for Mac application.
+Open Server Explorer, drill down the Server tree to the Setup node of the domain you are interested in and then click on the

 Save .relativityClient File button.